aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getTextOrientationType() {#getTextOrientationType--}

+<b>@deprecated.</b> Please use the 'textOrientationType' property instead.
 Gets and sets the text orientation type of the comment.

 ```javascript
 getTextOrientationType() : TextOrientationType;